-10. Tangible fixed assets
+9. Tangible fixed assets

-Computer equipment
+Computer equipment €

-Cost €
+Cost

-At 1 January 2018 Additions - 8,679
+At 1 January 2019 Additions 8,679 2,258

-At 31 December 2018 8,679
+At 31 December 2019 10,937

+Depreciation

+Charge for the year 2,893

-Depreciation At 1 January 2018 and 31 December 2018 (=)
+At 31 December 2019 2,893

 Net book value

+At 31 December 2019 8,044

 At 31 December 2018 8,679

-At 31 December 2017 -

-Fixed asset investments
+10. Fixed asset investments

 Other investments €

-Market value C.
+Market value

-At 1 January 2018 and 31 December 2018 1
+At 1 January 2019 and 31 December 2019 1

+Historical cost 1

-Investments at market value comprise: 2018 2017
+Investments at market value comprise:

+2019 2018

+€ €

-Other investments -------------------
+Other investments 1 1

+10. Fixed asset investments (continued)

 During 2017 Small Foundation purchased one Dividend Access Share from Cavendish Capital Limited a company registered in Ireland.
 The holder of the Dividend Access Share shall not be entitled to receive notice of any general meeting of the company, shall not be entitled to vote at or attend any general meeting of the company, shall have no right to the return of any capital or to participate in the distribution of surplus assets of the company in the event of liquidation or otherwise of the company and shall not be entitled to transfer the Dividend Access Share.
 Further, the Company shall, subject to the provisions of the Companies Act 2014, be entitled to redeem the Dividend Access Share at any time out of its profits or monies which may be lawfully be applied for that purpose or from the proceeds of a fresh subscription of shares made for the purpose.
-The redemption price to be paid by the company in respect of the Dividend Access shall be a sum equal to the aggregate of the amount paid up on the share (i.e $\in$ 1.00).
+The redemption price to be paid by the company in respect of the Dividend Access shall be a sum equal to the aggregate of the amount paid up on the share (i.e $\in 1.00$ ).